oapicf/openapi-iplocation/clients/go/generated/docs/Get400Response.md

 HasResponseMessage returns a boolean if a field has been set.

-### SetResponseMessageNil

-`func (o *Get400Response) SetResponseMessageNil(b bool)`

- SetResponseMessageNil sets the value for ResponseMessage to be an explicit nil

-### UnsetResponseMessage
-`func (o *Get400Response) UnsetResponseMessage()`

-UnsetResponseMessage ensures that no value is present for ResponseMessage, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)